SteveDoyle2/pyNastran/docs_sphinx/manual/op2_doc.rst

 --------------------------------
 This example will demonstate:

- - calculating total deflection of the nodes for a dynamic case for a vectorized OP2
+ - calculating total deflection of the nodes for a dynamic case for an OP2

 .. math:: \sqrt\left(T_x^2 + T_y^2 + T_z^2\right)